 This was the sprout from which Veggie Groove grew.

-If you’ve come to our website and have read this far, you’re either thinking about becoming vegetarian, vegan or whole food plant based (WFPB) – or you’re already on board.
+If you’re here and have read this far, you’re either thinking about eating more plant-based – or you’re already on board.
 Either way, welcome!
 Our passion is health.
 Yours, ours, and the planet we share with God’s creatures.
-Let’s live and learn together!
+Let’s do better together!